SilkRose/Pony/archive/blogs/census-consensus.md

 Here's a closer look at the user count during the event:
 ![User Count](./census-consensus-images/18.png)

-Looks like we got a stead stream of new users during the whole event.
+Looks like we got a steady stream of new users during the whole event.

-Here is the counters for votes and voters per survey:
+Here are the counters for votes and voters per survey:
 ![Engagement Count](./census-consensus-images/19.png)

 I love statistics and data visualization.
 Now, let's move onto all the feedback ponies left on the survey site.